the-Bruce/cs255_MazeRender/README.md

 ## Usage notes
 Please note: although effort has been taken to ensure that the output from this program is as faithful to the original files as possible there is a chance that small incompatabilities may exist.
 Please also check your program using only the provided files to ensure maximal correctness.

 Also, the graphical interface will hang if your robot's `nextMove` function takes a long time to return.
-Please be aware that it may become unresponsive if your program enters an infinite loop.
-None of the provided functions are able to interupt your robots calculations and in this case the whole application would need to be terminated.
+Please be aware that it may become completely unresponsive if your program enters an infinite loop.
+None of the provided functions are able to interupt your robot's calculations and in this case the whole application would need to be terminated.